Gremsy/T3V3-Firmware/README.md

 ## Control gimbal in the follow mode
 - Gimbal allows control in follow mode by using remote  control or gSDK

-## Control gimbal mode with LightBridge 2 with DJI's Remote Control.
+## Control gimbal with LightBridge 2 with DJI's Remote Control.
 - In Single mode
   + C1 button switch mode (LOCK -> FOLLOW -> MAPPING)
   + C2 button switch control between TILT and PAN axis.